Collaboration and Innovation Fund

 Who is eligible?

-NSW public universities that are members of the NSW Vice Chancellors' Committee.
+NSW universities that are members of the NSW Vice Chancellors' Committee are eligible as lead institutions for project proposals.
 This includes:

 - Australian Catholic University